A look at COVID-19 vaccinations in Canada on Tuesday, April 13, 2021

-There were no new vaccines delivered to the provinces and territories for a total of 10,618,140 doses delivered so far.
-The provinces and territories have used 78.44 per cent of their available vaccine supply.
+There were 308,300 new vaccines delivered to the provinces and territories for a total of 11,411,202 doses delivered so far.
+The provinces and territories have used 75.35 per cent of their available vaccine supply.

 Please note that Newfoundland and Labrador, P.E.I., Nova Scotia, New Brunswick and the territories typically do not report on a daily basis.

-Quebec is reporting 54,401 new vaccinations administered for a total of 1,944,877 doses given.
-The province has administered doses at a rate of 227.294 per 1,000.
-There were zero new vaccines delivered to Quebec for a total of 2,429,695 doses delivered so far.
-The province has received enough of the vaccine to give 28 per cent of its population a single dose.
-The province has used 80.05 per cent of its available vaccine supply.
+Quebec is reporting 60,229 new vaccinations administered for a total of 2,005,106 doses given.
+The province has administered doses at a rate of 234.333 per 1,000.
+There were 203,580 new vaccines delivered to Quebec for a total of 2,640,267 doses delivered so far.
+The province has received enough of the vaccine to give 31 per cent of its population a single dose.
+The province has used 75.94 per cent of its available vaccine supply.

-Saskatchewan is reporting 8,856 new vaccinations administered for a total of 290,921 doses given.
-The province has administered doses at a rate of 246.72 per 1,000.
-In the province, 3.52 per cent (41,474) of the population has been fully vaccinated.
-There were zero new vaccines delivered to Saskatchewan for a total of 331,985 doses delivered so far.
-The province has received enough of the vaccine to give 28 per cent of its population a single dose.
-The province has used 87.63 per cent of its available vaccine supply.
+Saskatchewan is reporting 7,846 new vaccinations administered for a total of 298,767 doses given.
+The province has administered doses at a rate of 253.374 per 1,000.
+In the province, 3.55 per cent (41,821) of the population has been fully vaccinated.
+There were 9,800 new vaccines delivered to Saskatchewan for a total of 341,785 doses delivered so far.
+The province has received enough of the vaccine to give 29 per cent of its population a single dose.
+The province has used 87.41 per cent of its available vaccine supply.

-British Columbia is reporting 87,082 new vaccinations administered for a total of 1,112,101 doses given.
-The province has administered doses at a rate of 216.717 per 1,000.
-In the province, 1.71 per cent (87,744) of the population has been fully vaccinated.
-There were zero new vaccines delivered to British Columbia for a total of 1,403,510 doses delivered so far.
-The province has received enough of the vaccine to give 27 per cent of its population a single dose.
-The province has used 79.24 per cent of its available vaccine supply.
+British Columbia is reporting 36,892 new vaccinations administered for a total of 1,148,993 doses given.
+The province has administered doses at a rate of 223.907 per 1,000.
+In the province, 1.71 per cent (87,785) of the population has been fully vaccinated.
+There were 94,920 new vaccines delivered to British Columbia for a total of 1,498,430 doses delivered so far.
+The province has received enough of the vaccine to give 29 per cent of its population a single dose.
+The province has used 76.68 per cent of its available vaccine supply.

 *Notes on data: The figures are compiled by the COVID-19 Open Data Working Group based on the latest publicly available data and are subject to change.
 Note that some provinces report weekly, while others report same-day or figures from the previous day.
 Vaccine doses administered is not equivalent to the number of people inoculated as the approved vaccines require two doses per person.
 The vaccines are currently not being administered to children under 18 and those with certain health conditions.
 In some cases the number of doses administered may appear to exceed the number of doses distributed as some provinces have been drawing extra doses per vial.